janschiefer/stm32_ws2812b_hal_controller/README.md

 # stm_ws2812b_hal_controller

+## About

-Controlling WS2812b RGB leds and led strips with an STM32F103 blue pill board and STM32 HAL.
+An example for controlling WS2812b RGB leds and led strips with an STM32F103 blue pill board and only STM32 HAL timers without wasting any SPI pins.

-This is actually really hard and there a bunch of overcomplicated or simply non-working examples out there.
+This is actually really hard.
+There are bunch of overcomplicated or simply non-working examples out there.

-Credit for this ws2812b library actually goes to Nico Korn @(https://github.com/nicokorn/STM32F1XX_WS2812B/).
+**Credit for the ws2812b library actually goes to Nico Korn @(https://github.com/nicokorn/STM32F1XX_WS2812B/).

 You are awesome!
+**

+## Building

+1. Load the project in STM32CubeIDE.

+2. Build the project in debug or release mode.

+3. Upload the corresponding ".bin" file to your bule pill development board

+	or

+   launch debug view with a ST-LINK debug probe attached.

-Simply hook up your led(s) to 3.3v, GND and PA0 and there you go!
+4. Simply hook up your led(s) to 3.3v, GND and the PA0 pin and there you go!

+Yay+

+## License

 [MIT](https://choosealicense.com/licenses/mit/)